THE 8 MOST POPULAR & TRENDY LIGHT DEPTH KITCHEN CABINET PAINT COLORS

 5. BENJAMIN MOORE REVERE PEWTER HC-172

-Ahhhh here is where my weakness lays (well, here, and with Ryan Reynolds, who I’d lay with any time – just joking, Tim).
-Revere Pewter is a light depth warm gray paint color.
+Ahhhh, here is where my weakness lays (well, here and with Ryan Reynolds, who I’d lay with any time – just joking, Tim).
+Revere Pewter is a light-depth, warm grey (could be greige) paint color.
 With its subtle green undertone, it can be a pretty match OR complement to some of the popular white quartz countertops – INCLUDING MINE!

 See our kitchen remodel HERE

-That’s right, Revere Pewter is the color I chose for my cabinets.
-However, due to the finish of cabinet paint, cabinets often look a bit lighter than you’d expect.
+That’s right; Revere Pewter is the color I chose for my cabinets.
+However, cabinets often look a bit lighter than you’d expect due to the finish of cabinet paint (satin is my recommendation for most kitchens).
 To account for this, I darkened my cabinets approximately 25%, just to put a bit more meat on their bones.
-My kitchen is above, and my client’s kitchen is below; BOTH are approx. 25% darker.
+My kitchen is above, and my client’s is below; BOTH are approx. 25% darker.

 See more of this gorgeous space HERE